-- Transition Resources Available in all counties - City of Bloomington Office of Latino Affairs Monroe County - Indiana University Language Departments Monroe County - Vincennes University Foreign Language Department All Counties - On-Line Translation Services www.translate.google.com.
-If no other resources are immediately available, staff may use the free on-line translation service available from Google at translate.google.com.
-This web site provides free translation services in many languages.
+- Transition Resources Available in all counties - City of Bloomington Office of Latino Affairs Monroe County - Indiana University Language Departments Monroe County - Vincennes University Foreign Language Department All Counties

+• On-Line Translation Services - www.translate.google.com.
+If no other resources are immediately available staff may use the free on-line translation service available from Google.
+This website provides free translation services in many languages.